Temigo/nu-wiki/guides/ood.md

     mv $HOME/.local /gpfs/slac/staas/fs1/g/neutrino/$USER/python_libs
     ln -s /gpfs/slac/staas/fs1/g/neutrino/$USER/python_libs $HOME/.local
     ```
+	... by doing this, when `pip` attempts to install a software under `$HOME/.local`, it actually installs in the destination path which is under `/gpfs`.
+This avoids causing an error from attempting to write under `afs` mounted storage area such as `$HOME`.

 **Q: Can I use my own `singularity` image?**
   * Yep.
 On the drop-down menu of "**Jupyter Instance**", you should seee "Custom Singularity Image".
 Choose that.
 Then you should see "**Commands to initiate Jupyter**" text area editable.
 There, you can type the commands that are executed by the ondemand process within your job.
 For instance, below is what's set for the `neutrino-jupyter/ub18.04-cuda10.2-extra` image.
 You see `$SINGULARITY_IMAGE_PATH` is set, and you can change that path to your image path to launch a session with your own image.